-In February 2022, the Texas Department of Housing and Community Affairs introduced a new $842.2 million fund to help Texan homeowners who have been hard hit by the economic consequences of the COVID-19 pandemic.
-The Texas Homeowner Assistance Fund (TxHAF) is designed to help qualified homeowners who have fallen behind on their mortgage, property taxes, property insurance, or HOA/condo fees.
+In February 2022, the Texas Department of Housing and Community Affairs administered a new $842.2 million fund to help Texan homeowners who have been hit hard by the economic consequences of the COVID-19 pandemic.
+The Texas Homeowner Assistance Fund (TxHAF) is designed to help qualified homeowners who have fallen behind on their mortgage, property taxes, property insurance, or HOA/condo fees.The TxHAF stopped taking applications in October 2023.
+Those homeowners who were not among the successful applicants now need to look elsewhere to find help paying their outstanding property taxes and other property-related bills.

 In order to be eligible for the TxHAF, Texan homeowners need to meet the following criteria: